Content on this page was generated by AI and has not been manually reviewed.

 How do I disable Tuxler when I’m done using Edge?

 If you’re using the Edge extension, turn off the extension or disable it from Edge’s extension panel.
 If you’re using the Tuxler app as a system proxy, simply disconnect in the app or quit the app.
 Edge will revert to your normal connection.
-Is edge good for online privacy and streaming with a VPN in 2025: is edge good for Windows, macOS, Android, and iOS?

 Is there a difference between Tuxler and traditional VPNs for Edge users?

 Yes.
 Tuxler leans on a residential proxy network with IP rotation, which can offer geo-variability and evasion for certain blocks.
 Traditional VPNs route traffic through fixed servers with strong encryption and generally deliver more consistent speeds, but with less IP diversity.
+Vpn add on microsoft edge: the ultimate guide to using edge VPN extensions, setup, safety tips, and comparisons 2026

 Can I use Tuxler on a Mac or iPhone with Edge?